Board of Directors

 Peter Heerwagen, Secretary

 Secretary Peter Heerwagen is the former publisher of the Quad-State Business Journal covering parts of fours states along the I-81 corridor from Chambersburg, PA to Woodstock, VA.
-A resident of Winchester with an MBA degree in finance, he is active with the Highland Food Pantry in Winchester and the Winchester Area Temporary Thermal Shelter (WATTS), and previously served on the board and finance committee of Habitat for Humanity of Winchester-Frederick County.
+A resident of Winchester with an MBA degree in finance, he is active with the Highland Food Pantry in Winchester and the Winchester Area Temporary Thermal Shelter (WATTS), previously served on the board and finance committee of Habitat for Humanity of Winchester-Frederick County, and was treasurer and a board member of Shenandoah Valley Community Residences, based in Winchester.

-Darcus Breneman is a client advisor at The Winchester Group (TWG) and Winchester Wealth Management.
-She is the 2017 Board President of the United Way Northern Shenandoah Valley, where she has served since 2011.
+Darcus Breneman is Vice President and Business Development Officer at First Bank.
+She served as the 2017 Board President of the United Way Northern Shenandoah Valley, where she has served since 2011.
 She has been a Rotarian since 1992 and is currently a member of the Rotary Club of Winchester.
 She served on the Lord Fairfax Community College Foundation Board from May 2010 to December 2016, is a member of the Valley Business Women/Top of Virginia Chamber, and attends Macedonia United Methodist Church in White Post.

 Cary M. Craig Jr. is an attorney with the Winchester law firm Harrison & Johnston, PLC.
 He is a graduate of Louisiana State University and Loyola University New Orleans, College of Law.
-Cary is in the United States Marine Corps Reserves and has served on the Board of Directors for the Winchester’s Latest Rotary Club and Habitat for Humanity of Winchester-Frederick County.
+Cary retired from the United States Marine Corps Reserves after twenty-two years and has served on the Board of Directors for the Winchester’s Latest Rotary Club and Habitat for Humanity of Winchester-Frederick County.

 Ben Glenn II